 As a Sales And Marketing AVP Newton, its very critical for you to understand developing brand strategy is extremely critical.
 The most important asset your company has is its brand.
 Quite simply, it drives the direction of your business.
 So you should definitely have a well thought out brand strategy in place.

 Increasing competition in business develops similar products with good quality from different manufacturers.
-But only an effective, innovative and Artificial Intelligence Marketing & planning can make your business and products more popular.
+But only an effective, innovative and Digitizing Services & planning can make your business and products more popular.

 For your profession as Sales And Marketing AVP Newton it becomes your responsibility to stay connected with like-minded supporting industry experts who can guide and help you deal with your day to day work issues.

 Supply Chain Concept And Meeting Groups

 If you are entrepreneurial in nature owning a business is very exciting adventure.
 It can also be the most difficult thing for you to get into if you are not prepared.

 Market segmentation is widely defined as being a complex process consisting in two main phases:

 - identification of broad, large markets

 - segmentation of these markets in order to select the most appropriate target markets and develop Marketing mixes accordingly.

 Everyone within the Marketing world knows and speaks of segmentation yet not many truly understand its underlying mechanics, thus failure is just around the corner.
 What causes this?
 It has been documented that most marketers fail the segmentation exam and start with a narrow mind and a bunch of misconceptions such as "all teenagers are rebels", "all elderly women buy the same cosmetics brands" and so on.
 There are many dimensions to be considered, and uncovering them is certainly an exercise of creativity.